KickfnGIT/DebloatedBloxLauncher/README.md

 how to use
-change settings: modify globalbasicsettings_13.xml to launch it: just run roblox launcher.bat or you can make a shorcut to it to pin to taskbar to change textures: replace default textures folder
+change settings: modify globalbasicsettings_13.xml to launch it: just run roblox launcher.bat or you can make a shorcut to it to pin to taskbar to change textur
+es: replace default textures folder
 ------------------------------------------------------------
 This is a custom roblox launcher (like bloxstrap) so i highly recommend making a shortcut to roblox launcher.bat and pinning to taskbar